Home > Machinery > How to judge the quality of the maize flour mill production line?

 Which Grain Mill is Best?

-The single most sought-after function in a grain mill is the ability to make fine flour from whole grains, including gluten-containing grains like hard wheat, spelt or rye, as well as gluten-free (GF) choices like rice, oats and quinoa.
-For most users, this fine flour ability is a non-negotiable, “must have” feature.
-How fine is fine enough?
-Most home grain mill users are mainly interested in making whole grain bread with excellent rise and texture, and every one of our grain mills will produce an ideal grind for bread flour from a wide variety of grains.
+The primary function users seek in a grain mill is its ability to produce fine flour from whole grains, whether gluten-containing varieties like hard wheat, spelt, or rye, or gluten-free (GF) options like rice, oats, and quinoa.
+The ability to create fine flour is essential for those making whole grain bread with excellent rise and texture, a capability that all our grain mills offer.

 Type of Milling Mechanism

-The heart of a grain mill is its grinding burrs, and three basic types of burrs are used in home grain mills: Stone burr, impact and steel burr.
-The type of burrs that a mill uses dictates many of the key characteristics and abilities of the mill.
+The core of a grain mill is its grinding burrs, with three primary types used in home mills: Stone burr, impact, and steel burr.
+The burr type determines many of the mill's key attributes and capabilities.

 Stone Burr Grain Mills